-Beavers often don’t build dams, as they prefer to live in slow moving rivers or lakes where they build burrows, not dams.
+Beavers don’t always build dams as they prefer to live in slow moving rivers or lakes where they tend to build burrows, not dams.
 Many of the frequently quoted benefits of beavers are linked to their dam building (creating wetlands, reducing floods, improving water quality) and issues with fish migration are linked to dams.

 The pages on this website are an attempt to bring some balance and a somewhat deeper understanding of beavers and their impacts.
 The pages also contain many links to reports, articles and other websites for more information.